shaansuraj/shaansuraj/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?lines=Suraj+Sahu+Here...;Nice+to+meet+you!&center=true&size=30">
   </a>
 </h1>
-<h3 align="center">From the basics to the core, I am a self-taught full-stack web developer with hands-on experience in frontend and backend development and a hardcore programmer with a never-ending thirst to do better.</h3>
+<h3 align="center">From the basics to the core, I am a self-taught backend developer with hands-on experience in backend and cloud technologies and a hardcore programmer with a never-ending thirst to do better.</h3>

 <img align = "right" width = "400" alt = "Coder Here" src = "https://r7q6w9z6.rocketcdn.me/career/wp-content/uploads/2020/03/hello.gif"/>